BeccaHyland/rails_engine/README.md

 `/api/v1/merchants/most_revenue?quantity=enter a number here of how many merchants to be returned`

-This query will return the highest merchant first, and so on (descending order).
+This query will return the highest revenue merchant first, and so on (descending order).